nre-learning/nrelabs-curriculum/lessons/lesson-26/stage4/guide.md

 ### Chapter 4 - Custom YANG config provisioning using CLI and NETCONF

-In this stage, we will configure the L3VPN services using the `vpn-services` config knob defined by our custom YANG model.
+In this chapter, we will configure the L3VPN services using the `vpn-services` config knob defined by our custom YANG model.

 #### Preparation
 Firstly, we repeat what we have done in previous stage - copy both YANG model and translation script to vQFX, and then install it.